samaig/drex/README.md

-# Drex (Data Recommendations App)
+# Drex (NY Times Data Api)

-Drex is a Java reactive spring boot application for accessing and exposing endpoints from [New York Times Developer API.](https://developer.nytimes.com/apis)
+Drex is a Java reactive spring boot application that allows you to query the New York Times data api. from [New York Times Developer API.](https://developer.nytimes.com/apis)

 ## Setup & Installation